saxenavansh1236-web/OSINT--PROJECT/readme.md

 ## What's New

+- **Image OSINT scans now visible on the Admin Dashboard** — image scans are audit-logged (`action="image_osint_scan"` in `AuditLog`) rather than written to the `History` table, since a file upload is a different kind of event than a target lookup.
+Previously the dashboard's `dashboard()` route computed `total_image_scans` but never rendered it in `admin_dashboard.html`, so image OSINT activity was invisible there even though it always showed correctly on `/history`.
+The dashboard now includes a dedicated **Image Scans** stat card and a **Recent Image OSINT Scans** table, both sourced from the same `AuditLog` query `/history` already used — no schema changes required.
 - **Public Account System** — the Scanner (`/`) and Image OSINT (`/image-osint`) are now gated behind a lightweight, self-serve user login (`/register`, `/login`, `/logout-user`).
 This is separate from the admin session used for the dashboard/cases/reports.
 Every scan is now tied to a session that must first authenticate as a registered user.
 - CAPTCHA now also protects registration and login, not just the admin panel and scan form.
 - Every account action (register, login, failed login, logout) is written to the audit log.